Table of Contents

 Why Is It Important to Know the Cost of Capital?

 Knowing the cost of capital is essential for making informed financial decisions.
-It acts as a benchmark for evaluating investment opportunities, ensuring that projects yield returns exceeding this threshold to create value.
+It acts as a benchmark for evaluating investment opportunities, helping investors gauge whether projects are likely to yield returns exceeding this threshold to create value.
 It also guides businesses in choosing between financing options, such as debt and equity, by comparing associated costs.

-Understanding the cost of capital helps optimize the company’s capital structure, reduce financing risks, and enhance profitability.
+Understanding the cost of capital helps a company optimize its capital structure, reduce financing risks, and enhance profitability.

 7 Things to Know About Small Business Cost of Capital